 The Directors are responsible for preparing the Strategic Report, Directors' Report, any other supporting information and the group and parent company financial statements in accordance with applicable law and regulations.
 Company law requires the Directors to prepare group and parent company financial statements for each financial year.
-Under that law, they are required to prepare the group financial statements in accordance with International Reporting Standards (IFRSs) as adopted by the European Union (EU) and applicable law and have elected to prepare the parent company financial statements in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice).
+Under that law, they are required to prepare the group financial statements in accordance with UK adopted International Accounting Standards (UK IFRS) and applicable law and have elected to prepare the parent company financial statements in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice).